Gassandrid/ewan.my/content/Thoughts/Tasknotes in my workflow.md

 DONT use this for those random ocd urges when you have to write an idea down.
 JUST MAKE A NOTE!!! that is the whole purpose of the atomic obsidian method, just write the idea down wherever in your vault, and let it be discovered and grow naturally by links.

-And as for [[Why uncreated notes don't work|uncreated notes]], if you are worried about them and thinking you need a task for it..... just create them, leave them empty if need be.
+And as for [[Thoughts/Uncreated Notes|uncreated notes]], if you are worried about them and thinking you need a task for it..... just create them, leave them empty if need be.